pretix/pretix-docs/docs/guides/widget.md

  - If `data-fix="true"` is given, the user will not be able to change the other given values later.
    This currently only works for the order email address as well as the invoice address.
    Attendee-level fields and questions can always be modified.
-   This is not a security feature and can easily be overridden by users Do not rely on this for authentication.
+   This is not a security feature and can easily be overridden by users.
+   Do not rely on this for authentication.

  - If `data-consent="…"` is given, the cookie consent mechanism will adopt the consent for the given cookie providers.